Chiefs-Jaguars AFC Divisional Round Preview

 KANSAS CITY, Mo. — The Kansas City Chiefs are in a familiar position as they prepare to face the Jacksonville Jaguars for the second time this season in the AFC Divisional Round.

-The Chiefs will face the Jags for the second time this year, beating them 27-17 in the first matchup, in a game they controlled from start to finish.
+The Chiefs will face the Jacksonville Jaguars for the second time this year, beating them 27-17 in the first matchup; a game they controlled from start to finish.

 Let’s take a look at how the two teams stack up against each other